 Technical considerations for building trust online

-- Data audit
+- Data audits

-- Data lifecycle management
+- Data life cycle management

-Create a strategic plan around how you’ll handle your data
+Create a strategic plan around handling data

 - Security expertise

 Have the staff or outside expertise to analyze, deploy and adjust trust programs